What is a Decennial Report?

-One of the requirements of maintaining an LLC or corporation in Pennsylvania is filing a Decennial Report.
-The Decennial Report is used to confirm and update the company’s information each year with the Secretary of State.
+One of the requirements of maintaining a Limited Liability Company (LLC), Limited Partnership (LP), Limited Liability Partnership (LLP), or corporation in the state of Pennsylvania is filing a Decennial Report.
+The Decennial Report is used to confirm and update the company’s information each year with the Pennsylvania Department of State.

-You have the option of filing your Corporation and LLC Decennial Report online or by mail.
-To file online, visit the Pennsylvania Secretary of State’s website – PENN File, otherwise you can download and fill out the Decennial Report
+You have the option of filing your Pennsylvania Corporation and LLC Decennial Report online or by mail.
+To file online, visit the Pennsylvania Department of State’s website – PENN File, otherwise, you can download and fill out the Decennial Report.

 The report asks for information such as:

 - Legal name of the entity

 - Name and address of the registered agent

 The filing fee for the Pennsylvania Decennial Report is $70.

 The Decennial Report must be filed every ten years in the years ending with the number “1” (e.g., 2011, 2021, etc.).
 The deadline for the next report will be due starting in 2021.
 The report can be filed at any point during the year, between January 1, 2022, through December 31, 2023

 The Department of State’s office mails a reminder in advance of the Decennial Report due date.
 Even though a reminder is sent, it’s important to make an additional reminder for yourself should you not receive it.